 - Make sure no cancer cells are left after the surgery

 One final indication for chemo in palliative cancer treatment in patients with late-stage tumors.

 How effective is chemotherapy?

 The answer to this question is not straightforward.
-Every cancer responds differently to chemotherapy, and you may have to try multiple treatment protocols to find the best regiment for you.
+Every cancer responds differently to chemotherapy, and you may have to try multiple treatment protocols to find the best regimen for you.

-The staging of cancer also plays a role in determining the effectiveness of chemotherapy.
+Cancer staging also plays a role in determining the effectiveness of chemotherapy.

-Additionally, some cancers develop resistance against those pharmacological drugs, which render them ineffective.
+Additionally, some cancers develop resistance against those pharmacological drugs, which renders them ineffective.
 Hence, the need to try newer drugs.

-Here is an article that discusses the survival rates of each cancer treated with chemo in great detail.
+An article discusses the survival rates of each cancer treated with chemo.

 Chemotherapy side effects